 The High Museum of Art is the most renowned art space in the Southeast.
 Its magnificent exterior is a symbol of Midtown Atlanta, with a continuously impressive line-up of exhibitions and things to do.
 You can access the High Museum of Art for free on the first Sunday of every month.
 There’s even a monthly party for those who wish to explore the exhibits with some music and drinks!

-Piedmont Park’s Magnolia Hall is one of the many venues that’s completely transformed by the Candlelight concert series taking A-Town by storm.
-As one of the most unique live music experiences in Atlanta, enjoy jazz or orchestral concerts that are magically engulfed in flickering candlelight.
-Their full line-up includes evenings dedicated to the best in the selected genres, at beautiful venues all over the A.
+Piedmont Park’s Magnolia Hall is one of the many venues around town that gets completely transformed by the Candlelight concert series.
+As one of the most unique live music experiences in Atlanta, enjoy jazz or orchestral concerts all while completely surrounded by the flickering of a thousand lights.
+Check out more details here!

 3. Enjoy a show from the Fox Theatre’s fabulous line-up

-Of course, we couldn’t have complied this guide to Midtown without mentioning our iconic Fox Theatre, the city’s centerpiece for the Fox Theatre Historic District.
-Its striking Moorish design dates back to its former intentions of being a Shrine Temple, which transformed into its former life as a movie palace.
-Nowadays, only the best productions hit the stage at this legendary ATL venue, from the best in Broadway to more localized offerings.
+Of course, this guide to Midtown wouldn’t be complete without mentioning our iconic Fox Theatre, the city’s centerpiece for incredible live theatre.
+Only the best productions hit the stage at this legendary ATL venue, from the best in Broadway to more localized offerings to fun stand-up and events!

 4. Learn all about design at Midtown’s MODA Museum